Strength and Conditioning Coach, Japan Women’s Rugby Union Team & Japan Under 20 Men’s Rugby Union Team, Tokyo, Japan

-Coming to AUT for postgraduate study was an easy decision, says Wataru Hiramatsu who dreams of working as a rugby strength and conditioning coach one day.
+Coming to AUT for postgraduate study was an easy decision, says Wataru Hiramatsu who is now working with Japan’s Women’s Rugby Union Team and Under 20 Men’s Rugby Union Team as a strength and conditioning coach.

 “Rugby is my main interest, and New Zealand is of course one of the greatest countries when it comes to rugby.
 When I was studying in Japan, I met Professor Patria Hume from AUT’s School of Sport and Recreation, and she recommended finding a programme where I could learn from expert strength and conditioning staff in a practical environment.